 ARTICLE 2 TERM

-2.1 Contract Term .
-The Contract Term shall begin on the Effective Date and end on the last Day of the Delivery Term; provided, however, that neither Party shall liable for any obligations hereunder unless on or before November 30, 2000, the following conditions precedent have been met:
+2.1 Contract Term . (a) The Contract Term shall begin on the Effective Date and end on the last Day of the Delivery Term; provided, however, that neither Party shall liable for any obligations hereunder unless on or before November 30, 2000, the following conditions precedent have been met:

-(a) Buyer and Seller shall have entered into an agreement for the interconnection of the Facility with Buyer’s transmission system on terms satisfactory to Seller;
+Buyer and Seller shall have entered into an agreement for the interconnection of the Facility with Buyer’s transmission system on terms satisfactory to Seller;

 Seller shall have received all licenses, certificates, permits and consents of Government Authorities necessary for the ownership and commencement of construction of the Facility; and

-Seller shall have entered into a long-term binding contract for the supply of natural gas for the Facility on terms and conditions satisfactory to it it.
+Seller shall have entered into a long-term binding contract for the supply of natural gas for the Facility on terms and conditions satisfactory to Seller.

-In the event the foregoing conditions precedent are not satisfied or waived by Seller in its sole discretion on or before November 30, 2000, either Party shall have the right to terminate this Agreement upon ten (10) Days notice to the other Party and upon upon such termination, neither Party shall have any liability to the other Party other than with respect to any provisions hereof that survive termination.
+In the event the foregoing conditions precedent are not satisfied or waived by Seller in its sole discretion on or before November 30, 2000, either Party shall have the right, by notice issued to the other Party within ten (10) Days following such date, to terminate this Agreement.
+Upon such termination, neither Party shall have any liability to the other Party other than with respect to any provisions hereof that survive termination.

+Seller agrees that from the Effective Date through December 31, 2000 neither it nor any of its Affiliates shall sell, offer to sell or solicit offers for the purchase of the Capacity and Energy to be generated by the Facility to or from any Person other than Buyer.
+In the event that on or before December 31, 2000, Seller commences construction of the Facility, Seller shall be deemed to have waived any unsatisfied condition precedent under Section 2.1(a) and, if this Agreement has previously been terminated, upon Buyer’s demand issued in writing on or before December 31, 2000, this Agreement shall automatically be deemed to be reinstated and in full force and effect between the Parties.
+The provisions of this Section 2.1(b) shall survive termination of this Agreement but shall expire at 11:59 p.m. on December 31, 2000.

 2.2 Delivery Term .
 The purchase and sale of Capacity and Energy shall commence June 1, 2001 (the "Commencement Date") and shall continue until December 31, 2004 and shall commence regardless of whether the Facility is commercially operable at that time.

 2.3 Construction of the Facility .
 The scheduled commercial operation date for the Facility is July 1, 2001, which date shall be extended in the event of a delay due to Force Majeure or due to a breach by Buyer under this Agreement or under the interconnection agreement between Buyer and Seller.
-In the event that the Facility does not commence commercial operation on or before July 1, 2000 2000 (as so extended) such failure shall not constitute a default under this Agreement so long as (i) Seller commenced construction of the Facility on or before December 1, 2000 and (ii) as of the Commencement Date, Seller commences delivering Energy from alternate sources in accordance with Section 3.3.
-For the purposes of this Section 2.3 Seller shall have “commenced construction” upon the commencement of grading and leveling work at the Facility site.
+In the event that the Facility does not commence commercial operation on or before July 1, 2001 (as so extended) such failure shall not constitute a default under this Agreement so long as (i) Seller commenced construction of the Facility on or before December 1, 2000 and (ii) as of the Commencement Date, Seller commences delivering Energy from alternate sources in accordance with Section 3.3.
+For the purposes of Section 2.1(b) and this Section 2.3 Seller shall have “commenced construction” upon the commencement of grading and leveling work at the Facility site.

 ARTICLE 3 QUANTITY; SCHEDULING